mco-gh/mco.dev/content/post/random/eyes.md

 This is the kind of problem the growing field of <a target="_blank" href="https://en.wikipedia.org/wiki/Explainable_artificial_intelligence">explainable AI</a> is meant to address.
 I find it ironic that we're building subfields of computer science, to understand the mysterious inner workins of software we we didn't write.

-By the way, did you know this?
+By the way, did you know this:
 > The retina is the only tissue in the body where neural and vascular tissue can be visualized simultaneously in a non-invasive manner.